- Antique Car Museum

 - Shark Valley

-Part of the Everglades National Park, Shark Valley is closed now because of the coronavirus pandemic.
 Visiting the Everglades allows you to explore a vast diversity of flora and fauna in different eco-systems: freshwater sloughs, marl prairies, tropical hammocks, pinelands, cypress, mangrove, coastal lowlands, marine, and estuarine.
 There is a lot to discover at the Everglades!
+Check the website for temporary closures.

 - Stonewall National Museum & Archives